 Application and selection process

-All enquiries for unpaid internships should be directed to the Research and Policy Manager.
+All enquiries for unpaid internships should be directed to the Volunteer Program Business Partner.
 Applicants will be asked to complete an Application Form.
-The Manager will complete an initial assessment of an applicant's capacity to undertake an internship with SSI.
-If an applicant is suitable, the Manager will scope a project that is a good match to the person's skills and interests.
-If a project is identified, the Research and Policy Manager will seek a senior staff member to supervise the internship.
-Applicants may be requested to attend an interview to assess their capacity and interest in the proposed internship project.
+There will be an initial assessment of the programs and applicant's capacity to undertake an internship with SSI.
+If an applicant is suitable, there will be project established that is a good match to the person's skills and interests.
+Applicants will be requested to attend an interview to assess their capacity and interest in the proposed internship project.

 If an application is successful, the nominated SSI supervisor negotiates a project plan, induction and orientation to SSI, and on-going supervision and line management.
 The SSI supervisor will also be responsible for processes at the end of the internship including issuing a reference letter.